rrios4/roofing-webapp/README.md

 </p>

 ## Overview
 #### My web application is designed to help roofing companies streamline their data management and improve customer communication.
-It allows businesses to store, manage and access key information such as invoices, quotes, customer details and quote requests, reducing the time and effort required to create and send invoices and quotes to customers.
-The application also features a dashboard to easily track company progress and manage quote requests received through the company website, resulting in more efficient and effective business operations.
+It allows businesses to store, manage and access key information such as invoices, quotes, customer details and leads, reducing the time and effort required to create and send invoices and quotes to customers.
+The application also features a dashboard to easily track company progress and manage leads received through the company website, resulting in more efficient and effective business operations.
 </br>

 ## Usage